Jam on Hawthorne: Reception

 Jam on Hawthorne has been included in multiple Eater Portland lists, including Carrie Uffindell's 2017 overview of the city's "most worthy" waffles, Michelle DeVona's 2018 list of recommended eateries in Hawthorne, Joy Church's 2019 overview of "where to find super-nostalgic grilled cheese and tomato soup in Portland", and Waz Wu's 2021 list of the city's "hottest spots for vegan brunch right now".

 In 2019, Michael Russell included Jam on Hawthorne in The Oregonian's 2019 "ultimate guide to Portland's 40 best brunches".
 Jenni Moore included Jam on Hawthorne in the Portland Mercury's 2020 list of "five excellent brunch spots where the mimosas are at least plentiful, strong, and multifarious".

 In 2017, Willamette Week readers ranked Jam on Hawthorne third and runner-up in the Best Brunch Spot and Best Omelet categories in an annual readers' poll.
 For the same poll in 2017, readers named Jam on Hawthorne a winner and runner-up in the Best Mimosa and Best Brunch Spot categories.
 The newspaper said in 2019, "The lines may be long, but the wait is worth it.
 Serving solid brunch classics, Jam's go-to meal is the two-egg breakfast, a couple mimosas, and full immersion into a Sex in the City gal brunch fantasy."
 The 2020 readers' poll saw locals rank Jam on Hawthorne a winner in the Best Brunch Spot category.
-The restaurant won in the Best Brunch Spot and Best Bloody Mary categories in the same poll in 2022.
+The restaurant won in the Best Brunch Spot and Best Bloody Mary categories in the same poll in 2022, and was a runner-up in the Best Brunch Spot category in 2024.